 Gradually add sifted powdered sugar, 1 cup at a time, mixing on low until combined.

-Add berry puree, strawberry emulsion, vanilla extract, and a pinch of salt.
+Add berry puree, strawberry emulsion, vanilla extract, and salt.
 Beat on high speed for 2–3 minutes until light and fluffy.

 If needed, adjust consistency: add 1–2 tbsp heavy cream for a softer frosting or more powdered sugar (¼ cup at a time) if too thin.